rolandjansky/athena/Reconstruction/Jet/BoostedJetTaggers/README.md

    `BoostedJetTaggersDict.h`.
 Both of these files are in `BoostedJetTaggers/BoostedJetTaggers/`.

+ - You'll also have to add your tagger under `src/components/BoostedJetTaggers_entries.cxx`.

  - If you have large configuration files that need to be read by your tagger (BDT or NN weights, for example), you should store them in [cvmfs][2].
 To create these files you'll have to file a JIRA ticket